Committee for Cultural Freedom: Dissolution

 The CCF was the inspiration for several anti-communist groups like Americans for Intellectual Freedom and the American Committee for Cultural Freedom.
 In 1951, Hook reorganized the CCF into the American Committee for Cultural Freedom (ACCF).
-In August 1948, the Soviet Union sponsored the World Congress of Intellectuals in Defense of Peace in Wroclaw, Poland, during which Western and democratic culture were widely denounced.
+In August 1948, the Soviet Union sponsored the World Congress of Intellectuals in Defense of Peace in Wrocław, Poland, during which Western and democratic culture were widely denounced.
 The conference deeply unsettled American leftists and alarmed American political figures.
 American leftists subsequently held a conference March 25–27, 1949, at the Waldorf-Astoria Hotel in New York City in which these criticisms were addressed.
 Many of the speakers, however, attacked the United States for taking an over-aggressive and militaristic stand toward the Soviet Union which had exacerbated tension between the two nations.
 "The Waldorf Conference", as the event came to be known, made headlines worldwide.
 The Central Intelligence Agency (CIA) and American political leaders became concerned that the United States was losing the battle for the hearts and minds of Western Europeans.

 In 1950, the CIA secretly organized and funded the Congress for Cultural Freedom.
 Held on June 26, 1950, the Congress for Cultural Freedom brought together leading leftist thinkers, artists, and politicians from Western Europe and the U.S. at the Titania Palace in West Berlin.
 While nearly all the attendees were socialists or strongly leftist, nearly all were also strongly anti-communist and vocally opposed to the Soviet Union.
 Using the far-left politics of the attendees as a cover, the Congress for Cultural Freedom began a worldwide effort to undermine Soviet influence in academia and the arts.
 It began funding and infiltrating the Europe-America Groups, small organizations of American and European writers established by left-wing American novelist Mary McCarthy in 1948 to promote European-American understanding.

 The CIA also began working with Sidney Hook, whose anti-Soviet views had dramatically intensified since the 1930s.
 Hook initially tried to get the Europe-America Groups to fund the CCF (by then largely moribund) so that the CCF might carry out anti-Soviet activities in the U.S. When that effort failed, Hook dissolved the CCF and created the American Committee for Cultural Freedom on January 5, 1951, to secure CIA funding indirectly through the Congress for Cultural Freedom.
 The American Committee for Cultural Freedom name was purposefully chosen to echo the predecessor organization's name and build on its good reputation.
 The primary co-founders of the ACCF were Hook, George Counts, novelist James T. Farrell.